Dog Training and Dog Care advice from UK Professionals

 Exercise Needs: The Basenji needs plenty of daily exercise being a sight hound.
 They will chase and kill wildlife so make sure the exercise area is safe.
 If this dog does not get enough free running exercise it will become unhealthy and can often develop serious behavioural problems.

-Feeding Needs: This dog needs a good quality diet but will do best if given a natural home prepared diet of meat, rice, vegetables and fruit.
+Diet & Feeding Needs: This dog needs a good quality diet but will do best if given a natural home prepared diet of meat, rice, vegetables and fruit.
 Do not feed too many treats as the Basenji can become a fussy eater.

-Common Ailments: The Basenji is a fairly healthy and robust dog with few breed health issues.
+Health Problems: The Basenji is a fairly healthy and robust dog with few breed health issues.
 They can suffer with Progressive Retinal Atrophy, (PRA) and Fanconi Syndrome, (a disease of the kidneys).
 They do not like the cold weather, much preferring to be in tropical climates.
 A coat should be used in winter to keep the dog warm.

 Physical Description: The overall appearance of the Basenji is one of an aristocratic, elegant dog with an alert and proud expression.
 The Basenji does not bark but makes a yodelling noise instead.
 They groom themselves just like a cat and cannot bear to be dirty.
 The head is medium sized and is well-chiselled with a flat skull and a muzzle that tapers from the eyes to the nose.
 Basenji puppies have very loose skin that hangs in folds around the neck.
 As adults the skin smoothes out leaving a few wrinkles on the forehead that make the dog appear to be frowning.
 The eyes are almond shaped with a piercing gaze.
 The ears are small and pointed and are carried erect, set forward on the skull.
 The neck is well set into the shoulders going down to a short, straight body with well sprung ribs and short loins and a clearly defined waist.
 The limbs are finely boned and strong and the hind legs are muscular with well let down hocks.
 The tail is set high and can curl up to three times over the back before falling to one side of the body.
 The coat is short and silky.
 The coat colours are red/white, black/white, Black/tan/white with tan melon pips and mask.
 White can appear on the feet, chest, tip of tail, and as a blaze on the face.
 All in all this is an elegant looking dog that shows its independence and slightly aloof nature.

-Basenji K9 Obedience Dog Breed Summary:
+Basenji Dog Breed Summary:

 The Basenji was the dog favoured by the Pharaohs who believed it would accompany them to the“other side”.